victorbrodsky/order-lab/README.md

 		cd /ORDER_LOCATION/order-lab-master/packer/

-	b) Run the deployment script with the following command, replacing “API-TOKEN-FROM-STEP-1” with your unique API token.
+	b) Run the deployment script with the following command, replacing 'API-TOKEN-FROM-STEP-1” with your unique API token.
 The script will take several minutes to run.

 		bash deploy-order-digital-ocean.sh API-TOKEN-FROM-STEP-1 parameters.yml

-7. Use the address http://IPADDRESS/order/directory/admin/first-time-login-generation-init/ to generate the initial Administrator login, where DOMAIN is either the IP address of the server (provided in the last lines of the script that was run in terminal, in the format “droplet IP=123.45.678.90.”), or the domain.
+7. Use the address http://IPADDRESS/order/directory/admin/first-time-login-generation-init/ to generate the initial Administrator login, where DOMAIN is either the IP address of the server (provided in the last lines of the script that was run in terminal, in the format 'droplet IP=123.45.678.90.”), or the domain.
 Then, log into the server's web page at with the user name "Administrator" and the password "1234567890”.
 To log in in the future, simply use the regular login page at http://IPADDRESS/order/.

-8. To populate the default values for various tables, first use the “Admin” dropdown menu after login in as an administrator.
-Select the “List Manager”.
-Near the bottom of the page under “Populate Lists”, click “Populate Country and City Lists”, and confirm.
-When complete, click “Populate All Lists With Default Values”.
+8. To populate the default values for various tables, first use the 'Admin” dropdown menu after login in as an administrator.
+Select the 'List Manager”.
+Near the bottom of the page under 'Populate Lists”, click 'Populate Country and City Lists”, and confirm.
+When complete, click 'Populate All Lists With Default Values”.

 9. For a live server, set the "Environment" variable's value to "live" in Admin->Site Settings->Platform Settings.
 For a development server set the "Environment" variable's value to "dev".
 For a test server set the "Environment" variable's value to "test".